 Learn the tricks of the trade to find low hotel prices, earn free stays and get complimentary perks.

-The property may be willing to offer you a lower rate than what you’re seeing online since or swing free breakfast or Internet access.
+To sweeten the deal, the property may be willing to offer you an even lower rate than what you’re seeing online since or swing free breakfast or Internet access during your stay.

-You’ll get just enough of a description to have an idea of where you’re staying, but you won’t be able to confirm the name of the hotel until you’ve made your booking and paid for your stay.
+You’ll get just enough of a description to have an idea of where you’re staying and the quality of the hotel, but you won’t be able to confirm the name of the hotel until you’ve made your booking and paid for your stay.

 Working with a range of different hotel chains, booking engines and independent accommodations will show you the rate of a hotel that appears for your preferred dates across multiple sites.